nathanbumpus/Trinity-2.8.4-Marconi/assemblyqc.md

 /home/nbumpus/databases/uniprot_sprot.fasta
 ```

 <p>This will generate the pooled.blastx.outfmt6.hist file and only uses the single best matching transcript from the Trinity.fasta file to produce the graph below describing the percent coverage.
-So if more than one transcript matches a database entry only the transcript with the highest percent coverage is counted.</p>
+So if more than one transcript matches a database entry only the transcript with the highest percent coverage is counted.
+This script will also generate the pooled.blastx.outfmt6.w_pct_hit_length file which is an extention of the pooled.blastx.outfmt6 file containing a header and functional annotations for the the blast hits.</p>

 ```
 #hit_pct_cov_bin        count_in_bin    >bin_below